6 Tips for Thriving at Parties, Holidays, and Special Events for Mast Cell Activation Syndrome and Histamine Intolerance

 Are you navigating holiday events, birthday parties, or any other social occasions?
 You can use these tips to make sure you have fun without the histamine or mast cell hangover.

-Offer to bring a few dishes to parties and family gatherings.
+Offer to bring a few low histamine dishes to parties and family gatherings.
 This way you are sure you will have something to eat.

 Instead of making ho-hum dishes, make something fun!

-There are a lot of exciting low histamine dishes you can bring for special occasions.
+There are a lot of exciting low histamine desserts you can bring for special occasions.
 This way you won’t feel deprived.

 No time to cook for the event?

-Instead of alcohol, drink sparkling water (like Pellegrino or unflavored Perrier).
+Instead of alcohol, you can drink sparkling water (like Pellegrino or unflavored Perrier).
 You can add a splash of fresh lemon or lime, if you tolerate those.

 Wine and beer are both very high histamine.
 And whiskey, gold tequila, bourbon, and dark rums are all aged.
 This spells high histamine as well.